-- Always clean the surface with soap and low-pressure water (ie. using a garden hose, high pressure may damage paint and surfaces) prior to disinfection.
-Normal routine cleaning with soap and water removes germs and dirt from surfaces and lowers the risk of spreading COVID-19.
+- Always clean the surface with soap and low-pressure water (ie. using a garden hose, high pressure may damage paint and surfaces) before disinfection.
+Normal routine cleaning with soap and water removes germs and dirt from surfaces.

 - To disinfect most surfaces, the CDC recommends using diluted household bleach solutions, prepared by mixing:

 - 5 tablespoons (1/3 cup) bleach per gallon of water or

 - 4 teaspoons bleach per quart of water

 - Follow the manufacturer’s instructions for application, ensuring a contact time of at least 1 minute.
 Rinse your playground equipment and let it completely dry before allowing it to be used.

 Note: Bleach solutions may damage wood finishes, a disinfecting solution containing 60% to no more than 70% alcohol is recommended.